reduct/component/README.md

 ## PropType validators
-The PropType validators are a key feature of the NodeProto - They validate your props, and optionally transform the values into the requested types by the validator.
+The PropType validators are the key feature of the NodeProto.
+They validate your props, and optionally transform the values into the requested types by the validator.

 F.e. if your component expects a `Number` as a prop with the name `myProp`, and you can't pass in the prop directly via JS, you can create a dataset property with the given name on the target element with a `Number` as the value e.g. `data-myProp="2"`.
+Once a instance was created with this element, you can access the prop value via the [getProp()](#instancegetpropkey) method.

 ##### propTypes.isRequired
-Will expect that the given key is present in either the passed Props-Object, the elements dataset or in the `getDefaultProps()` method.
+Will expect that the given key is present in either the passed props Object, the elements dataset or in the `getDefaultProps()` method.

 ##### propTypes.isOptional
 Will log an info message into the UA's console if the given key is not present in either the passed Props-Object, the elements dataset or in the `getDefaultProps()` method.